Cube-OS/cubeOS/docs/faq-troubleshooting.rst

 Can't Connect via Serial Debug
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If the SDK was unable to connect to the Kubos Linux target using ``minicom kubos``:
+If the SDK was unable to connect to the CubeOS Linux target using ``minicom cubeos``:

--  Check that the Kubos Linux target is turned on and connected to your computer
+-  Check that the CubeOS Linux target is turned on and connected to your computer

 -  Check that no other Vagrant images are running.
 Only one VM can have control of the USB, so it may be that another instance currently has